CREESTL/FuseG/docs/index.md

 > Only multi-signature vault can call

-Multi-signature vault can change owner of the token if enough multisigners have voted for this proposal.
+Multi-signature vault can change owner of the token and both vaults if enough multisigners have voted for this proposal.

 #### Parameters

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | newOwner | address | new owner of the token contract |

 ## Referral Program Functions

 ### cooldown